-Six Tips to Help you Build a Positive Safety Culture
+6 Tips to Help You Build a Positive Safety Culture

 What is Safety Culture?

 Recently, the term “workplace culture” has become very trendy.
 More than just a buzzword, workplace culture refers to the way things are done at your workplace.
-Rather than referring to your company’s specific safety policy and program, the concept of safety culture is more encapsulated by the mind-sets, attitudes, and behaviours of workers, supervisors, managers, and owners.
-A positive safety culture in the workplace is absolutely vital to a successful and effective health and safety program.
+Rather than referring to your company’s specific safety policy and program, safety culture encapsulates the mindsets, attitudes, and behaviours of workers, supervisors, managers, and owners toward safety in the workplace.
+A positive safety culture is a vital part of a successful and effective health and safety program.

 A great way to increase safety communication while building a positive culture is to hold weekly or monthly safety talks.
 Increase worker buy-in by having them lead the talks.
-Make safety policies readily available electronically or on paper, and use your Intranet to communicate safe practices, expectations, and best practices when it comes to safety in your workplace.
-Better yet, share OSG Be Safe News with your staff to keep them in the know on the latest and safest news.
-Click here to subscribe!
+These can even be done remotely.
+Make safety policies readily available, electronically and on paper, that communicate your organization’s best practices and expectations.